juangcarmona/juangcarmona/README.md

 ## 🏔️ Fun Fact

 Outside of tech, I’m an alpinist, climber, skydiver, and ski mountaineer.
-I like to push limits—both on the ground and at 3,000 meters.
+I like to push limits, both on the ground and at 3,000 meters.

 <p align="center">
   <img src="https://jgcarmona.com/wp-content/uploads/2025/04/IMG-20250425-WA0063.jpg" alt="Juan G Carmona" width="400" />